kubedb/cli/docs/concepts/postgres.md

 ### spec.init
 `spec.init` is an optional section that can be used to initialize a newly created Postgres database.
-PostgreSQL databases can be initialized in one of two ways:
+PostgreSQL databases can be initialized in one of three ways:

 #### Initialize via Script
 To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.scriptSource` section when creating a Postgres object.
 ScriptSource must have following information:

- - `scriptPath:` The script you want to run.
-Note that all path used in script should be relative.
  - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.

-Below is an example showing how a shell script from a git repository can be used to initialize a PostgreSQL database.
+Below is an example showing how a script from a git repository can be used to initialize a PostgreSQL database.

 ```yaml
 apiVersion: kubedb.com/v1alpha1